Updated: Aug 26, 2021

 Years ago, a virus not unlike COVID, spread through our house in Switzerland, likely transmitted by that baby sparrow.
 The repercussions were more than I like to share publicly.
 Lessons were learned that many are collectively learning now.

 Although I do firmly believe in appreciating art for art sake, it is true that sometimes our lives and experiences, or that of our ancestors, are often captured in objects.
 Historic objects can act as contemporary windows or didactic views into ourselves and wider culture.
-I am enjoying hearing some of your object stories, even more than the objects themselves, because art is ultimately about human expression and experience.
+I am enjoying hearing some of your object stories, because art is ultimately about human expression and experience.

 Image: French gilt porcelain sparrow on a bed of 18th-century Vincennes - Sevres porcelain flowers in a hand-woven basket, assembled when I left Switzerland to remind me of the beauty and fragility of life.